 The display will automatically refresh itself.
-Click the X in the upper right corner to close the display.
-Note that the display is read-only, meaning that you will not be able to issue a kill command within it.
+Simply click the "X" in the upper right corner to close the display when you are finished.
+Note that the display is read-only, meaning that you won't be able to issue a kill command within it.